dgumustel/coastal-upwelling/README.md

 - Interpolate the profiler data to a regular 2D grid and feed it into models, potentially using PCA or some other dimensionality reduction or feature extraction.
 - Consider creating other classification models, like KNN, KMeans, or Naive Bayes.
 - Consider making this a multiclass classification problem instead of a binary classification by breaking the upwelling index up into strong upwelling, strong downwelling, and something in between.

 ---

+### Extras

+[T-S_plots](https://github.com/dgumustel/coastal-upwelling/blob/main/extras/T-S_plots.ipynb) - This notebook contains temperature-salinity plots made using the 2018 profiler data.
+This notebook is the start of a stretch goal to use unsupervised clustering methods on T-S plots.

+[misc_code](https://github.com/dgumustel/coastal-upwelling/blob/main/extras/misc_code.ipynb) - This notebook contains miscellaneous snippets of code that I've written but don't currently need that I'd like to hold onto for potential use later.

+[multiclass_modeling](https://github.com/dgumustel/coastal-upwelling/blob/main/extras/multiclass_modeling.ipynb) - This notebook is similar to 05_binary_modeling, but treats this project like a multiclass classification problem with three classes: strong upwelling, strong downwelling, and a middle, in-between class, each created arbitrarily using the middle 50% of data at the in-between class and the upper and lower quartiles for the strong upwelling and strong downwelling, respectively.
+These model results were significantly worse than the binary classification models.

+[threshold_modeling](https://github.com/dgumustel/coastal-upwelling/blob/main/extras/threshold_modeling.ipynb) - Thise notebook is similar to 05_binary_modeling, but uses only the data belonging to the upper and lower quartiles of the upwelling index.
+These models performed better than those in the 05 notebook and could benefit from additional tuning.

+---